Add to Calendar

 07/02/2019 09:0007/03/2019 23:00Europe/LondonMECSS 2019 ConferenceInspiring safer systems at seaAmerica Square Conference Centre, London, UKtrueMM/DD/YYYY

-The Reception will take place in the Courtroom overlooking the historic Tower of London on the evening of Tuesday 2 July 2019 and offers a special opportunity for all participants to visit this magnificent House.
-Incorporated by Henry VIII on 20 May 1514, the Corporation of Trinity House of Deptford Strond has a long and storied history in service of the mariner.
+The Reception will take place in the Courtroom overlooking the historic Tower of London on the evening of Tuesday 2 July 2019 and offers a special opportunity for all participants to visit this magnificent building.
+The safety of shipping and the well-being of seafarers have been the prime concerns of Trinity House since being incorporated by Henry VIII on 20 May 1514.

 The building houses a remarkable collection of maritime artefacts that bear testament to the prominent role played by Trinity House in the nation’s maritime history.
 Within the Quarterdeck hangs the Bell from the Royal Yacht Britannia given to HM the Queen by Trinity House on Trafalgar Day 1953 and given back to the House when the ship was decommissioned.